-In the Capital One Cup race, Stanford finished second.
-The only school to deliver a season sweep of the men's and women's titles in the history of the Capital One Cup, Stanford is a three-time winner on the men's side and seven-time champion of the women's program. gostanford.com
+The Cardinal also produced runner-up finishes in the 2022-23 Capital One Cup race, totaling 119 points behind Texas (122) in the women's standings and compiling 83 points behind Florida (91) on the men's side.
+Stanford is a three-time winner in the men's category and seven-time champion of the women's program. gostanford.com

-Varsity Sports at Stanford
+Varsity and Club Sports at Stanford

-In the 2022-23 academic year, Stanford has 36 varsity sports-20 for women, 16 for men (sailing is a co-ed sport).
-In addition to its varsity sports, Stanford Athletics supports campus-wide physical education academic classes, fitness and wellness, aquatics, intramurals, adventure programming and 43 club sports.
+In the 2023-24 academic year, Stanford has 36 varsity sports-20 for women, 16 for men (sailing is a co-ed sport), and 43 club sports.
+In addition to its varsity sports, Stanford Athletics supports campus-wide physical education academic classes, fitness and wellness, aquatics, intramurals, adventure programming. gostanford.com; stanfordclubsports.com